-Accurint / LexisNexis
+Accurint from LexisNexis

-Owned by LexisNexis, Accurint is a locate-and-research tool available to government, law enforcement and commercial customers.
+Owned by LexisNexis, Accurint is a locate-and-research tool available to government, law enforcement, and commercial customers.
 It has proprietary data-linking technology returns search results in seconds to the user’s desktop.
 Accurint’s key features include:

-- People Search locates neighbors, associates and possible relatives
+- People Search locates neighbors, associates, and possible relatives

 - Track down phone numbers not typically available to increase your chances of finding your subject.
 Users can access over 50 million non-directory assistance records, including cell phone numbers

 - Accurint’s “People at Work” service links more than 132 million individuals to businesses and includes information such as business addresses, phone numbers, and possible dates of employment

 - Link individuals with businesses, addresses, relatives, and vehicles